oshaughnessy/sierramountainll/_pages/rules.md

 > of the ball, base runners shall not leave their bases until the ball has
 > been delivered and has reached the batter.

-In other words, the ball has to reach the plate before a base runner can start to steal.
+In other words, the ball has to reach the plate from a pitch before a base runner can start to steal.

 SMLL has adopted a local rule that there will be no base stealing in T-ball.